Category: Computer Ramblings

 Option 3: Install Linux on a separate Hard Drive

-If you have a spare hard drive sitting around, you have two options
+If you have a spare hard drive sitting around, you have three options

 • Hot Swappable Hard Drive Caddy.

 The hard drive caddy fits in the 5¼" DVD/CD Bay of your PC tower.
 Insert the hard drive in to the caddy at the front of your machine.
-Insert your USB Flash Drive and then install the Linux distribution to the hard drive.
+Insert your USB Flash Drive containing the Linux .iso file and install the Linux distribution to the hard drive.
 If you need to go back to Windows at any time, shut down, eject the drive from the caddy, then insert the hard drive containing Windows.

 • Hard Drive Switcher

 The hard drive switcher fits in the 5¼" DVD/CD Bay of your PC tower.
 Each switch on the front panel is connected to the hard drives inside your machine.
 For example switch one might be your Windows drive, switch two might be your Linux drive.
-Select the switch for your Linux drive, Insert your USB Flash Drive and then install the Linux distribution to the hard drive.
+Select the switch for your Linux drive then Insert your USB flash drive containing the Linux .iso file and install the Linux Distribution to the new hard drive.
 If you need to go back to Windows at anytime, shut down, and select the switch for your Windows drive.